-[Meaning: That which is untouched by the Six Waves of Affliction; which is realized in the heart of Yogis; which cannot be grasped by the sense organs; nor the intellect can know; and which is of flawless excellence, That brahman are you.
+[Meaning: That which is untouched by the Six Waves of Affliction; which is realized in the heart of Yogis; which cannot be grasped by the sense organs; nor the intellect can know; and which is of flawless excellence, that brahman are you.
 Meditate on That in your mind.]

 Taking help of the “neti; neti” (Not thus; Not thus) technique provided by 4.5.15, brihadAraNyaka Upanishad, an earnest seeker, through diligent inquiry and contemplative meditation can relatively easily discover that s/he is neither the gross body nor the subtle body.
-However, we find the causal body (kAraNa sharIra), which is the seat of ignorance, is not so easy to negate.
+However, we find the causal body (kAraNa sharIra), which is the seat of ignorance, to be not so easy to negate.

 2. Purpose, Sources and Acknowledgements: